Sound System and Other Random Stuff

 Radar Sites I Have Known

-I spent four years in the US Air Force, during the time that young men were being sent to VietNam to die in the name of Democracy.
+I spent four years in the US Air Force, during the time that young men were being sent to VietNam to die in the name of democracy.
 That's

 a statement of fact, at least how that fact was sold to the American People.
 For me, joining the Air Force was my countermove to being